vdubois/continuous4r/README.rdoc

 Continuous integration tool which regroups in one place tests, quality and analysis tools in a Maven-like website.

 == TODO:
+* Make continuous4r like autotest
 * Make Roodi produce an indicator
-* Make continuous4r fully parameter-able
-* Make continuous4r collect statistics over the time

 == FEATURES/PROBLEMS: